daattali/daattali.github.io/_posts/2020-10-29-debugging-with-dean-1.md

 Despite the poor equipment and set up, I was very surprised by the amount of positive response.
 Right away I was getting views, likes, comments, even people subscribing to my "channel" which I never meant for.
 It was overwhelming!

-Even though the "bug" in the video was very simple and was "solved" in less than a minute, I've gotten feedback that viewers still got a lot out of the video, just by seeing my process.
-The fact that I used a real-life example, my demonstration of good practices that are always taught but were shown in practice, showing why a reprex is useful, talking about what I do with my working environment before I even begin, showing my productivity keyboard shotcuts, reviewing documentation as part of debugging, the authenticity of it all...
-I was very happy that people found value in it.
+Even though the "bug" in the video was very simple and was "solved" in less than a minute, viewers told me that they still got a lot out of the video, just by seeing my process: The fact that I used a real-life example, my demonstration of good practices and why they help me, showing why a reprex is useful, talking about what I do with my working environment before I begin, showing my productivity keyboard shotcuts, reviewing documentation as part of debugging, the authenticity of it all...
+I was very happy that people found value in it :)

 This was all very encouraging.
 But I did remove my announcement of the video after a few minutes because of one issue...